Baseball fields, bowling alleys and the mighty Mississippi River provide a fun backdrop for a family-friendly Midwest weekend getaway to Dubuque.

 7) Vinny Vanucchi’s The aroma of marinara provides a fragrant welcome to this old-world Italian eatery.
 On Sundays, the restaurant serves family-style feasts of favorites such as penne with meatballs, fettuccine Alfredo and baked lasagna.
 (563) 588-9600; vinnysdubuque.com

-8) Fenelon Place Elevator For $3 each, you and the kids get a round-trip ride on wooden cable cars to a panoramic view of three states, the Mississippi River and Dubuque’s historical business district.
+8) Fenelon Place Elevator You and the kids get a round-trip ride on wooden cable cars to a panoramic view of three states, the Mississippi River and Dubuque’s historical business district.
 Billed as the world’s shortest, steepest scenic railway, the elevator rises and descends 189 feet along its 300-foot journey.
 The railway dates to the 1880s.
 Open April through November.
-(563) 582-6496; dbq.com/fenplco/
+(563) 582-6496; fenelonplaceelevator.com

 9) Pepper Sprout From its Old Main District home across from the Port of Dubuque, this eatery serves Midwestern farm-to-table fare with innovative twists.
 Take older kids for an upscale treat.
 (563) 556-2167; peppersprout.com